Home / Tours / China Packages / Beijing / Forbidden City

 Throne in the Emperor's Study

-Thus far, your half-day private tour of Forbidden City is over, and the guide will escort you back to your hotel by public transport.
+Thus far, your panoramic private Forbidden City tour is over, and your guide will escort you back to your hotel by public transport.
 Hope you had a pleasant time with us!

 Imperial Garden in Forbidden City